jeff-phil/GetData-011_project/CodeBook.md

 a Mean or Standard Deviation based on the original data having _mean()_ or _std()_ in the feature name.

+Units: Using its embedded accelerometer and gyroscope, they captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.

 The list of measurements are (please see the features_info.txt for more detailed discussion of measurements):